Site Overlay

 Manipulates tissues: They use their hands, fingers, elbows, forearms, and feet to apply pressure and manipulate soft tissues and joints.

-Applies various techniques: There are many different types of massage, and therapists use techniques such as Swedish, deep tissue, or sports massage to meet the needs of their clients.
+Applies various techniques: There are many types of massage, and therapists use techniques such as Swedish, deep tissue, or sports massage to meet their clients’ needs.

 Offers guidance: They often advise clients on exercises and techniques to strengthen, stretch, improve posture, and promote overall relaxation.